lumoz/codeigniter-mymodel/Readme.md

 - `increase` Increase field value for assigned item
 - `increase_by` Increase field value form a clause
 - `unique` Check if a $value is unique in a $field; if an item is assigned, exclude it
-- `get_unique` Generate and return a random and unique string
+- `random_unique` Generate and return a random and unique string

 ###How to work